Z-Shang/LICPP/README.md

 Lisp Flavoured C++

 ## About
-A tiny library that implements some basic Lisp (mainly Common Lisp) utilities as a DSL, currently just a toy.
+A tiny library that implements some basic Lisp (mainly Common Lisp) utilities as a DSL, currently just a toy, beware of dirty hacks and low performance.

 ## Usage
 At least C++ 14 is required.